deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “...I think…” Garaaf said carefully, “that we can maybe eat our cake and still have it, actually…”

 They all turned to look at him.
 He stepped aside and indicated his communicator.
-It was hooked up to a tablet he’d managed to keep, scrounge or steal from somewhere, and it flashed three of the most incongruous characters that Ray had never expected to see here at them.
+It was hooked up to a tablet he’d managed to keep, scrounge or steal from somewhere, and it flashed three of the most incongruous characters at them that Ray had never expected to see here.

     *< :-) >*

 “...What th’—?”